14 Top-Rated Beaches in Maui

 The beach here is slanted towards the water but gets flatter as you get farther from the ocean.
 There's a line of palm trees and the lush mountains beyond.
 Along the soft sand beachfront are a few luxury resorts and condo buildings.

 The Napili Kai Beach Resort takes up a large portion of the vast beach and does well at providing a fully self-contained vacation without a need to leave the property.
-The condo units are in a resort setting with several dining options on-site.
+The studio (one to two people) or one-bedroom (three to four people) condo units are in a resort setting with several dining options on-site.
+The units have their own kitchenettes.

 2. Hana Bay Beach Park